Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: Relaxation after the quench

 at $\omega=\widetilde{\mu}$.
-Following the top panel of Fig. \ref{fig:thermal}, one notices the initial temperature-so-obtained increase near $\mathcal{T}=0$, in spite of coupling to a colder reservoir, and a subsequent exponential temperature decay to the reservoir's temperature $T=0$ earlier revealed for the SYK model with Majorana zero-modes \cite{Almheiri2019Universal, Zhang2019Evaporation}.
-In comparison to the previous studies \cite{Zhang2019Evaporation, Almheiri2019Universal}, the new ingredient here is a conserved $U(1)$ charge.
-Thereby, we can now track the electrochemical potential in the SYK subsystem which changes substantially once the quench is on.
+Following the top panel of Fig. \ref{fig:thermal}, that shows the ratio (\ref{FDT}), one notices the temperature increase around $\mathcal{T}=0$, in spite of coupling to a colder reservoir.
+The initial temperature increment is followed by the subsequent temperature decay to the reservoir's temperature $T=0$.
+This behavior was revealed earlier for the SYK model with Majorana zero-modes \cite{Almheiri2019Universal, Zhang2019Evaporation}.
+At late times $J\mathcal{T} \simeq 17.8$, the system clearly relaxes after the quench since the ratio (\ref{FDT}) corresponds to the Fermi distribution at low temperature.

+In comparison to the previous studies \cite{Zhang2019Evaporation, Almheiri2019Universal}, the new ingredient here is a charge imbalance between the SYK quantum dot and the cool-bath.
+Thereby, we track the electrochemical potential in the SYK subsystem which changes substantially once the quench is on.
 The effective chemical potential $\widetilde{\mu}(\mathcal{T})$ is set by the frequency where the ratio (\ref{FDT}) turns to zero, as shown in Fig. \ref{fig:thermal} (\textit{top right}).
 We plot the SYK chemical potential in Fig. \ref{fig:mu}, where $\widetilde{\mu}$ originates from the initial value $\mu = 0.1 J$ in the SYK quantum dot for $\mathcal{T} \to -\infty$ and adjusts to the reservoir's $\mu_{res} = 0$ at late times $\mathcal{T} \to +\infty$.
-Remarkably, the chemical potential responds to the quench with a non-monotonic behavior, akin to the temperature \cite{Almheiri2019Universal, Zhang2019Evaporation}, as noted in Fig. \ref{fig:mu} \footnote{Note that the ``centre of mass'' time coordinate $\mathcal{T}$ and the actual time are not equivalent unless in a long-time limit.
-This explains why the chemical potential can already rise at small negative ${\cal T}$.}.
+As noted in Fig. \ref{fig:mu}, the chemical potential responds to the quench with a non-monotonic behavior as a function of time $\mathcal{T}$, akin to the temperature.
+Note that the ``centre of mass'' time coordinate $\mathcal{T}$ and the actual time are not equivalent unless in a long-time limit.
+This explains why the chemical potential can already rise at small negative ${\cal T}$.

 Since the tunneling between the SYK quantum dot and the reservoir turns on not adiabatically, of importance is whether the SYK non-Fermi liquid phase survives the quench.
 We compare the SYK spectral function $A(\omega, \mathcal{T})$ a while after the quench to the equilibrium spectral function of the bare SYK model $A^{\rm I R}(\omega)= -2 {\rm Im} G^{\rm I R}_R(\omega)$ in the infrared regime $J/N \ll \omega, T \ll J$, where